ujjwal-2001/Embedded_Systems/Lab04/README.md

 # Lab 4 Assignment - Embedded Systems (E3-257)

 ## Description
-This C program is part of the Lab 4 assignment for the Embedded Systems course (E3-257).This program is designed to control the blinking of an LED with various colors on a TM4C123GH6PM microcontroller.
+This C program is part of the Lab 4 assignment for the Embedded Systems course (E3-257).
+This program is designed to control the blinking of an LED with various colors on a TM4C123GH6PM microcontroller.
 The program supports UART communication for user commands, allowing users to change LED colors, adjust the blink rate, pause, resume, stop, and restart the LED blinking.
+Same commands can be given via buttons.
 The LED color and count are displayed on a 7-segment display.

 ## Hardware Requirements
 - **Microcontroller:** TM4C123GH6PM